 - An episode of Jimmy Two-Shoes had the princess Beezy was arranged to marry run off at the last moment.
 Since the whole thing was a Shotgun Wedding anyway, no one minded.

-- In an episode of the Rugrats, Elaine is supposed to marry Ben, but she is nervous and hides out in the gardens.
+- In an episode, Elaine is supposed to marry Ben, but she is nervous and hides out in the gardens.
 He reassures her (and reveals that he is nervous, too), and they actually get married.

 - Stu also casually mentions that Didi disappeared for three days before their wedding, prompting a slap from his embarrassed wife.